drips-network/docs/docs/for-developers/smart-contract-details.md

 1. First get testnet ETH from the faucet.

-2. Go to https://app.compound.finance/ and connect a wallet, then make sure your wallet is connected to the Goerli testnet.
+2. Go to <a href="https://app.compound.finance/" target="_blank">https://app.compound.finance/</a> and connect a wallet, then make sure your wallet is connected to the Goerli testnet.

 3. Click on `DAI`, select `Withdraw` and scroll down to a `Faucet` link.